Get a Sneak Peek at Our New Collectors Issue of The Greatest Band’s 100 Greatest Songs

 "While My Guitar Gently Weeps"

-Writer: Harrison Recorded: September 5 and 6, 1968 Released: November 25, 1968 Not released as a single
+Recorded: September 5 and 6, 1968

 The lyrics for “While My Guitar Gently Weeps,” George Harrison’s first truly great Beatles song, began as an accident — but a deliberate one.
 Harrison composed most of the music during the Beatles’ February-April 1968 trip to Rishikesh, India, but wrote its words after the band returned to England.
 Inspired by the relativism principle of the I Ching, Harrison pulled a book off a shelf in his parents’ house, opened it to an arbitrary page and wrote a lyric around the first words he saw, which turned out to be the phrase “gently weeps.”
 (Its source might have been Coates Kinney’s much-anthologized 1849 poem “Rain on the Roof,” which includes the lines “And the melancholy darkness/Gently weeps in rainy tears.”)